-Compare it with McDonald’s disastrous #McDStories, which spawned such brand enhancing tweets as the following:
+">McDonald's disastrous #McDStories, which spawned such brand enhancing tweets as the following:

 According to Topsy's sentiment analysis tool, on the day it was promoted (January 18, 2012), #McDStories pulled down 13,072 negative tweets and only 2,829 positive tweets, giving it a Mockery Ratio of 4.6:1.

 In March, Disney promoted #peoplelikeus to build buzz for the movie of the same name, but ended up with these tweets:

 Granted, that's more of a non sequitur than a hostile takeover, but still not ideal when you're trying to build a brand.
 On the film's opening day, when the hashtag was promoted, they ended up with 7,267 negative tweets and 6,997 positive ones, roughly an even split.